Exclusive pumping is more difficult than nursing in many ways. However, weaning from the pump is one area where it actually can be easier!

-Step 1: Drop Pumping Sessions Until You are Down to Two Pumps Per Day.
+Step 1: Drop Pumping Sessions Until You are Down to Two Pumping Sessions Per Day

-Here is some detailed information on how to drop pumping sessions, but the quick version is that you slowly reduce the amount of time that you pump at a given session (reduce by a few minutes each day) or the volume (reduce by an ounce or two each day) that you pump.
-I would recommend using volume if you are prone to clogged ducts or mastitis, or if you have oversupply to make sure your breasts start to get the message that they should be making less milk.
+Here is some detailed information on how to drop pumping sessions, but the most common ways to do it are to reduce the amount of time that you pump at a given session (reduce by a few minutes each day) or the volume (reduce by an ounce or two each day) that you pump.
+I would recommend using volume if you are prone to clogged ducts or mastitis, or if you have oversupply, to make sure your breasts start to get the message that they should be making less milk.

 After you drop one pumping session, it’s a good idea to wait a few days before dropping the next unless you need to wean quickly.

-Step 2: Gradually Reduce the Length and/or Volume of One of the Remaining Pumps.
+Step 2: Gradually Reduce the Length and/or Volume of One of the Remaining Pumping Sessions

-Step 3: Drop Down to One Pump Per Day.
+Step 3: Drop Down to One Pumping Session Per Day

 Let your body catch up with you.

 Step 5: Gradually Reduce the Last Pumping Session

 Gradually shorten your last pumping session (again, by time or volume, whatever has been working for you) until you’re getting only about 2 or 3 ounces from it.